Turning to frack tech, stricken U.S. oil drillers test new limits

-NEW YORK Fifty-stage frack jobs.
+NEW YORK, March 13 Fifty-stage frack jobs.
 Fifteen-foot cluster spacing.
 More than 2,000 pounds of proppant concentrate per foot.

 Top U.S. shale producers are pushing fracking technology to new extremes to get more oil out of their wells, as they weather lower-for-longer oil prices.